-For many individuals, college is a time of exploration and making important decisions.
+College provides a unique platform for young adults to discover the world and make life-altering decisions that shape their future.
+With all of its challenges, college is an empowering journey toward independence and personal growth.
 One such major decision, for instance, is the best degree to get.
 On one hand, there are those who are fortunate enough to be able to choose a degree that aligns with their interests.
-On the other hand, many student have to be more practical and choose among popular majors that guarantee a high salary.
+On the other hand, many students have to be more practical and choose among popular majors that guarantee a high salary.

 In this article, we take a look at bachelor’s degrees that offer candidates high mid-career salaries and lead graduates to jobs that they feel positively about.
 To complete the picture, we explore different career options and job prospects for every degree to provide helpful information to incoming college students.